Abdul-AA/Barcelona-Stadium-Impact-Hypothesis-Testing/README.md

-# Barcelona Stadium Impact Hypothesis Testing
+# From Camp Nou to Montjuïc: A Hypothesis Testing Analysis of FC Barcelona's Season
 ## Context

 As a passionate FC Barcelona fan, this season has been particularly challenging, despite winning the league last year.
 Reflecting on what went wrong, I noticed Barcelona played home games at Montjuïc instead of Camp Nou, due to renovations.